Geology of the Waikato–King Country region: Basement rocks

-The Waipa Fault passes north–south through the Waikato-King Country region, from Taupiri, along the Waipā River, and south to near Ohura.
+The Waipa Fault passes north–south through the Waikato-King Country region, from Taupiri, along the Waipā River, and south to near Ōhura.
 It represents a major dividing line between different terranes.

-Murihiku Terrane greywacke lies beneath the Waikato-King Country region on the western side, and outcrops to the west of the Waipa Fault, from south of Waikato Heads to Awakino.
-The Murihiku Terrane is considered to be an accretionary wedge of mainly volcanogenic forearc sediments.
+Murihiku terrane greywacke lies beneath the Waikato–King Country region on the western side, and outcrops to the west of the Waipa Fault, from south of Waikato Heads to Awakino.
+The Murihiku terrane is considered to be an accretionary wedge of mainly volcanogenic forearc sediments.
 It was formed in Late Triassic to Late Jurassic times (220-145 Ma).

-A line of Dun Mountain-Maitai Terrane rocks are assumed to pass north–south along the Waipa Fault, through the centre of the Waikato-King Country region, separating the Murihiku Terrane and Waipapa Composite Terrane, and produce a detectable Junction Magnetic Anomaly, but only outcrops at one place, at Wairere.
-Some Murihiku rocks occur to the east of the Junction Magnetic Anomaly, forming the Taupiri and Hakarimata Ranges, but it is assumed that these rocks have been shifted to their present position.
+A line of Dun Mountain–Maitai terrane rocks are assumed to pass north–south along the Waipa Fault, through the centre of the Waikato-King Country region, separating the Murihiku terrane and Waipapa composite terrane, and produce a detectable junction magnetic anomaly, but only outcrops at one place, at Wairere.
+Some Murihiku rocks occur to the east of the junction magnetic anomaly, forming the Taupiri and Hakarimata Ranges, but it is assumed that these rocks have been shifted to their present position.

-The Waipapa Morrinsville Terrane greywacke lies beneath the Waikato-King Country region on the eastern side, south of the Hunua Ranges, and east of the Waipa Fault.
-It was formed in Late Jurassic to Early Cretaceous times (160-120 Ma).
+The Waipapa Morrinsville terrane greywacke lies beneath the Waikato–King Country region on the eastern side, south of the Hunua Ranges, and east of the Waipa Fault.
+It was formed in Late Jurassic to early Cretaceous times (160–120 Ma).

 Te Kuiti Group coal and limestone

 The Te Kuiti Group rocks overlie the basement rocks, and are present in Northland, Auckland, the Waikato, and King Country, although they have often been eroded or covered.
 Rocks containing coal were formed from swampland in Late Eocene times (37-34 Ma).
 The land sunk and the sea transgressed, and calcareous sandstone, mudstone, and limestone were deposited in Oligocene times (34-24 Ma).

 The coal deposits outcrop near Huntly and Maramarua, where they are mined.

-Limestone exists in the area south and west of the Waikato River, down to Piopio and Te Kuiti, producing impressive bluffs around Port Waikato, Raglan Harbour, Kawhia Harbour, Otorohanga, Waitomo, Te Kuiti, etc. The Karst landscape around Waitomo contains many cave systems, including the Waitomo Glowworm Cave.
+Limestone exists in the area south and west of the Waikato River, down to Piopio and Te Kūiti, producing impressive bluffs around Port Waikato, Raglan Harbour, Kawhia Harbour, Otorohanga, Waitomo, Te Kūiti, etc. The Karst landscape around Waitomo contains many cave systems, including the Waitomo Glowworm Cave.

 Miocene sediment

 In early Miocene times (24 Ma), plate convergence caused regional compression.
 The land eroded, and was deposited throughout the Miocene (24-5 Ma) in rapidly subsiding basins.
-These soft sandstones and mudstones remain to the southwest of Te Kuiti.
+These soft sandstones and mudstones remain to the southwest of Te Kūiti.

 Mohakatino Volcanic Arc

 The volcanic arc that developed to the west of Northland and Auckland extended further south towards Taranaki.
-These andesitic and basaltic volcanoes were mostly active in middle Miocene times (14-11 Ma), and contributed to the sandstone and mudstone deposits that formed around that time.
+These andesitic and basaltic volcanoes were mostly active in middle Miocene times (14-11 Ma), and contributed volcanics that are found interleaved in the sandstone and mudstone deposits that formed around that time.